 Trainees are expected to attend weekly conferences in the Department of Neurology, including morning report, Neuroradiology, clinical neurosciences conference, and grand rounds.
 Morning report and noon conferences often offer opportunities for the Child Neurology resident to present and teach colleagues.

-After an application is received from ERAS and reviewed, an e-mail will be sent to notify the applicant to call and schedule an interview.
+After an application is received from ERAS and reviewed, we will e-mail selected applicants to notify them how to schedule an interview.
 Application materials should be received by the OHSU Child Neurology Residency Program no later than Nov 30.
-In general, interviews occur on weekdays between early November and early January.
-If also interviewing with the OHSU Pediatric Residency Training Program, if both programs are notified, every effort will be made to coordinate dates.
+In general, interviews occur on Tuesdays between early November and early January.
+Interviewing with our program in addition to the OHSU Pediatric Residency Training Program, can be done over on or two days.

 Frequently Asked Questions